databendlabs/databend-docs/docs/cloud/en/02-using-databend-cloud/02-dashboard.md

 import StepsWrap from '@site/src/components/StepsWrap';
 import StepContent from '@site/src/components/Steps/step-content';

-Dashboards are employed to present query results through a variety of chart types, including scorecards, pie charts, bar charts, and line charts.
+Dashboards are employed to present query results through a variety of chart types, including **scorecards**, **pie charts**, **bar charts**, and **line charts**.
 These charts are generated from the query results.
 You have the option to create a chart based on the query result after executing a query in a worksheet.
 Refreshing a dashboard allows you to re-execute the queries corresponding to the charts, thereby updating the charts with the latest results.

 ![Alt text](@site/static/img/documents/dashboard/dashboard.png)